 Below is general information on the four types of advance directives recognized under Texas law.
-Advance directives can be changed or cancelled at any time.
+Advance directives can be changed or canceled at any time.

-A Directive to Physicians, also known as a “living will”, allows you to tell your physician not use artificial methods to prolong the process of dying if you are terminally ill.
+A Directive to Physicians, also known as a “living will,” allows you to tell your physician not to use artificial methods to prolong the process of dying if you are terminally ill.
 A Directive does not become effective until you have been diagnosed with a terminal or irreversible condition.

 If you sign a Directive, talk it over with your physician and ask that it be made part of your medical record.
 If for some reason you become unable to sign a written Directive, you can issue a Directive verbally or by other means of non-written communication, in the presence of your physician.